-A - OFFICIALS' SIGNALS
+APPENDIX A - REFEREES' SIGNALS

-- A.1 The hand signals illustrated in these rules are the only valid officials' signals. - A.2 While reporting to the scorer's table it is strongly recommended to verbally support the communication (in international games in the English language). - A.3 It is important that the table officials are familiar with these signals.
+- A.1 The hand signals illustrated in these rules are the only valid referees' signals. - A.2 While reporting to the scorer's table it is strongly recommended to verbally support the communication (in international games in the English language). - A.3 It is important that the table officials are familiar with these signals.